Dwight D. Eisenhower - Actor Profile

 2020 The Most Dangerous Man in Europe: Otto Skorzeny's After War Self - Politician (archive footage) Hit Similar →

-2020 Camp Century: The Hidden City Beneath the Ice Self - Politician (archive footage) Hit Similar →
+2020 Camp Century: The Hidden City Beneath the Ice Self - Politician (archive footage) Super Hit Similar →

 2019 Laboratory Greece Self (archive footage) Super Hit Similar →